-Some would say that his death with a bullet to the brain and then the use of the body as food for crabs and worm on the bottom of the ocean means “Debt paid” and “War over” and “Victory.”
+Some would say that Bin Laden’s death with a bullet to the brain and then the use of the body as food for crabs and worms on the bottom of the ocean means “Debt paid” and “War over” and “Victory.”
 Let that be to them as it will be, but my blood says that it is not paid, not over and not a victory.

 My blood says that all of those in his line need to be expunged, and that all of those who emulate and revere his manner of thinking need to be expunged, and all of those in his part of the gene pool need to be drained away and destroyed, root and branch.
 My blood says, “Carthago delenda est.”